Geometric decomposition of information flow: New insights into information thermodynamics: Main results

 This inequality can be understood in three different contexts.
-Firstly, Eq.~\eqref{information_TSL} corresponds to the thermodynamic speed limit [Eq.~\eqref{TSL}] in the information thermodynamic scheme for bipartite systems.
-The apparent difference between these two inequalities is that the right-hand side of the former comprises both an entropic quantity ($\tilde{\Sigma}^{\mathrm{ex}}_{\alpha}$) and an informational quantity ($\Delta_{\alpha}I_{XY}$).
-Secondly, Eq.~\eqref{information_TSL} provides a tighter bound than the generalization of the second law of information thermodynamics Eq.~\eqref{information_second_law_ex}, which can be rewritten as $ \tilde{\Sigma}^{\mathrm{ex}}_{\alpha}(\tau) \geq \Delta_{\alpha}I_{XY}(\tau)$ for a finite time.
-Thirdly, Eq.~\eqref{information_TSL} corresponds to the information-thermodynamic speed limit, which is originally proposed by Nakazato and Ito for overdamped Langevin systems~\cite{nakazato2021geometrical}.
+Firstly, Eq.~\eqref{information_TSL} corresponds to the thermodynamic speed limit [Eq.~\eqref{TSL}] in the information-thermodynamic scheme for bipartite systems.
+The main difference between these two inequalities is that the right-hand side of the former comprises both an entropic quantity ($\tilde{\Sigma}^{\mathrm{ex}}_{\alpha}$) and an informational quantity ($\Delta_{\alpha}I_{XY}$).
+Secondly, Eq.~\eqref{information_TSL} provides a tighter bound than the generalization of the second law of information thermodynamics [Eq.~\eqref{information_second_law_ex}], which can be rewritten as $ \tilde{\Sigma}^{\mathrm{ex}}_{\alpha}(\tau) \geq \Delta_{\alpha}I_{XY}(\tau)$ for a finite time.
+Thirdly, Eq.~\eqref{information_TSL} corresponds to the information-thermodynamic speed limit, which was originally proposed by Nakazato and Ito for overdamped Langevin systems~\cite{nakazato2021geometrical}.

 We briefly characterize the quantity $\Delta_{\alpha}I_{XY}(\tau)$.
 This quantity $\Delta_{\alpha}I_{XY}(\tau)$ implies the change in mutual information due to subsystem $\alpha$.
 Specifically, according to Eq.~\eqref{information_flow_derivative_excess}, we have